Towards Spatially-Lucid AI Classification in Non-Euclidean Space: An Application for MxIF Oncology Data: Case Study

 We conducted a case study whose objective was to compare the intracellular interactions obtained by using a single DNN model for an entire tissue sample (OSFA \textbf{ [B1]}) versus using multiple models (\textbf{[P1]}), where each model is dedicated to a specific place-type (e.g., interface or tumor), to classify the input sample as either responder or non-responder.
 For this purpose, we used a trained SAMCNet \cite{farhadloo2022samcnet} DNN to extract features after the point pair prioritization network at layer-4, where the model has learned spatial and prioritization associations.

 We evaluated the importance of the identified spatial relationships, namely, the SAMCNet representation of subsets of point types, through permutation feature importance.
 This metric measures the importance of a feature by evaluating the decrease in model performance by randomly shuffling the feature space.
 Previously, we have demonstrated the effectiveness of interpretable models that utilize hand-constructed spatial quantification methods (e.g., participation ratio \cite{shekhar2001discovering}), coupled with decision tree algorithms \cite{li2021srnet}.
 The top three most relevant spatial associations found within the interface, tumor, and entire tissue sample are shown in Tables \ref{import_osfa}, \ref{import_core}, \ref{import_inter}, respectively.
-Following is a brief interpretation of these results from a clinical standpoint.\\ \textbf{Clinical Implications:} In Table \ref{import_osfa}, interpreting biological significance is challenging.
+Following is a brief interpretation of these results from a clinical standpoint.

+\textbf{Clinical Implications:} In Table \ref{import_osfa}, interpreting biological significance is challenging.
 The spatial relationship between helper T cells and macrophages denotes TH1 subtype's role in macrophage activation, possibly influencing ICI therapy response.
 Angiogenesis intensity, indicated by vasculature cells' spatial relationship, is linked to tumors ensuring nutrient supply.
 Overall, the results in Table \ref{import_osfa} capture spatial relationships characteristic of various biological dynamics occurring in metastatic tissue, rather than being specific to a particular place-type.

 Table \ref{import_core} shows key spatial relationships within the tumor place-type involving tumor cells, macrophages, and vasculature.
 Macrophages' interactions highlight their role in engulfing damaged cells, crucial for the tumor environment.
 The blood supply's significance in tumor growth is underscored by the tumor cells' spatial relation with vasculature.
 Therefore, these intracelluar interactions are very relevant specifically for the tumor place-type.